mykcryptodev/onchain-game-starter-template/README.md

-# Web3 Game Development Starter Kit
+# Onchain Game Development Starter Kit

-This repository provides a comprehensive starter kit for developers familiar with web2 technologies who want to build web3 games.
+This repository provides a comprehensive starter kit for developers familiar with web2 technologies who want to build onchain games.
 It combines the power of modern web development tools with blockchain integration, offering a seamless experience for creating decentralized gaming applications.

 ## High-Level Architecture